 It might have been a bit unfair to call it a 'plastic body' as it is actually a combination of a 'fibre-reinforced polymer' case and Corning Gorilla Glass DX lens.
 The hinged silicone strap is as good as it gets on a running watch and provides flexibility and comfort at the same time.
 Granted, there are more comfortable smartwatches on the market – the Fitbit Versa 3 and the Zepp E spring to mind – but the Forerunner 945 is not far off in terms of convenience.

 If you've seen one Garmin watch in the last few years, you've seen them all, including the Forerunner 945.
-The 5-button navigation layout, 240 x 240 pixel, sunlight-visible, transflective memory-in-pixel (MIP) display, the widget view, all looks very familiar to the acquainted eye.
+The 5-button navigation layout, 240 x 240 pixel, sunlight-visible, transflective memory-in-pixel (MIP) display, and the widget view, all look very familiar to the acquainted eye.
 Even the box is the same!
 I often wonder if I ever went into a brick-and-mortar store and saw a wall of Garmin watch boxes, would I struggle with trying to tell the difference.
 They all look great exactly the same.

 This isn't necessarily a bad thing.
 Having a similar customer experience even before people open the box can reinforce brand loyalty which I'm sure is a thing for Garmin users.
 You'll get exactly what you'd expect.

-Garmin Forerunner 945 review: features and user interface
+Garmin Forerunner 945 review: Features and user interface

 Now, I won't be detailing every single feature of the Garmin Forerunner 945 – that would take weeks – and will focus on the ones that are worth mentioning and/or unique to the watch in this review.